wvlet/airframe/docs/airframe-di.md

   .bind[Y].to[YImpl]
 ```

-Alternatively, you can use a new bind syntaxes introduced in Airframe 24.6.1:
+Alternatively, you can use new bind syntaxes introduced in Airframe 24.6.1:

 ```scala
 val d = newDesign